jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 }
 ```

-This code doesn’t set the `key` property of the children in the loop like it should.
+This code doesn't set the `key` property of the children in the loop like it should.
 If you make non-production build, view the site in your browser and open the Developer Console, something like the following will show up:

 > Warning: Each child in an array or iterator should have a unique "key" prop.
 Check the render method of `HelloWorld`.
 See https://fb.me/react-warning-keys for more information.
 > in span (created by HelloWorld)
 > in HelloWorld

-Not that informative, since we can’t tell in which file the error originated, so let’s install those plugins:
+Not that informative, since we can't tell in which file the error originated, so let's install those plugins:

 ```sh
 $ npm install --save-dev babel-plugin-transform-react-jsx-self \